How I Got to Call Canada Home: My 5-Year Immigration Journey to Canadian Citizenship

 The Decision to Move to Canada

-Now, I mentioned that the decision to move to Canada from Nigeria wasn’t an easy one, and that is because deciding to leave my immediate family again after spending the better part of the previous four years completing my first degree in Hungary was bittersweet.
+The decision to move to Canada from Nigeria wasn’t an easy one.
+Deciding to leave my immediate family again after spending the better part of the previous four years completing my first degree in Hungary was bittersweet.
 I knew I was stepping into something bigger, but the uncertainty was overwhelming and unnerving.
-I believe these are the things that fueled my every move and gave me a deep sense of determination.

 My Immigration to Canada Timeline: Study Permit to Citizenship